Updated Aug 28, 2023

 Understand your process

-Start by getting clear on your goals for using Dubsado in your business - how much do you want to be automated vs manually controlled?
+Start by getting clear on your goals for using Dubsado — how much of your business do you want to be automated?

 No two businesses, even in the same industry, will have the same process of working with their clients.

-Build your workflows around how you want to run your business and take comfort in the fact that there is no single perfect way to build a workflow!
+Build your workflows around how you want to run your business.
+There is no single perfect way to build a workflow!

 Build your lead capture form

 It is crucial to know where your process begins — in Dubsado, this is usually with a lead capture form.

-A lead capture is a sharable form that when submitted, brings a new client into Dubsado, creates a new project, and can automatically apply a workflow to that new project.
+A lead capture is a shareable form that when submitted, brings a new client into Dubsado, creates a new project, and can automatically apply a workflow to that new project.

 Even if you don't have a website, you can still use a lead capture!
 Lead captures can be shared with a direct link or even filled out by you, the business owner, on behalf of the client.

 Identify the different services you offer in your business, because each service may follow a different process.
-The lead capture can either start the same default workflow each time it is submitted, or it can start a different workflow based on which option the client selects from a workflow element.
+The lead capture can either start the same default workflow each time it is submitted, or it can start a different workflow based on which option the client selects.

 Write out your process

 Write out every step in the process of working with your client for each of your services.

 Your process outline is the foundation for your workflows, so don't leave anything out!
 Note each and every package, form, email, scheduler, payment plan, and manual task that is involved, as well as the timing of each step.

 Step 2: Build your process-based content